Trusted-AI-in-System-Test/project-resources/GroundTruthFinder/Issue Tracker Headline Info.md

 # Data from the PX4 GitHub Issue Tracker

-From 2779 (open and closed) issues labelled as bugs on the PX4 repo, 139 have flight logs uploaded to https://review.px4.io & 232 uploaded to https://logs.px4.io for a combined 371 issues labelled as bugs and containing some link to a log.
+From 2779 (open and closed) issues labelled as bugs on the PX4 repo, 371 issues labelled as bugs contain a link to a log (139 uploaded to https://review.px4.io & 232 uploaded to https://logs.px4.io).
 The stats on them are as follows:

 - 322 have no PR (57 open|265 closed)
 - 8 have unmerged PRs (2 open|6 closed)